hamish/Breeze/README.md

     # The default template name.
     template_name="main"

+    # Parameters to be used when launching a stack
+    [Parameters]
+    # Webserver Instance Size
+    webserver_instance_size="t3.micro"

+    [Parameters.by_account_id.359123456789]
+    # A route 53 domain that has already been configured to exist in the account
+    domain_name="testing.breeze.org.au"

+    [Parameters.by_account_id.953123456789]
+    # A route 53 domain that has already been configured to exist in the account
+    domain_name="production.breeze.org.au"

 # Breeze Infrastructure Definition

 An Infrastructure Definition (ID) is a directory structure of files that make up the templates, policy